 In 1975, 23 Aboriginal Teachers Aides were appointed by the NSW Department of Education.
 While NSW had been slow to appoint aides, it was the first state to require training as a condition of appointment, and for this training to be undertaken in a university.
 The Aboriginal Teachers Aides Training program began officially that year in the Department of Adult Education at the University of Sydney.

 With the disbandment of the Department of Adult Education in 1983, the training program was relocated in the Department of Education, later the Faculty of Education, where it was known as the Aboriginal Education Assistants Program.
-It had become clear that the provision of training alone was an insufficient response to the needs of Indigenous students on campus.
+It had become clear that the provision of training alone was an insufficient response to the needs of Aboriginal or Torres Strait Islander students on campus.

 In 1989, the Faculty of Education established an Aboriginal Education Centre and, in 1990, the Centre received substantial Commonwealth Government funding enabling it to provide a full range of support services.
 It also developed Aboriginal Studies programs in the University, drawing on the resources of the Sydney College of Advanced Education, one of the University’s amalgamating institutions.